Fort Entrance: A Trap For Invaders

 Bastion A Defending Boston’s Shores

-To enter Bastion A, descend through a short tunnel beneath a protective dirt bunker.
-This tunnel takes you from the inner rampart to the external battery.
-You will then see two-gun emplacements for two 15-inch Rodman coast defense cannons.
-The original cannons are gone, a replica stands as a reminder of their immense power.
+To enter Bastion A, go down a short tunnel under a dirt bunker.
+This tunnel leads from the inner rampart to the outside battery.
+You’ll find two gun emplacements for 15-inch Rodman coast defense cannons.
+The original cannons are missing, but a replica remains to show their great power.

 You can watch a video of the tunnel to the ramifications.